szjani/predaddy-issuetracker-sample/README.md

    cd predaddy-issuetracker-sample
    composer update
    ```
-2. Modify base.php: You can modify the configuration in this file.
-It uses MySQL and APC, you might have change them.
+2. Optional: Modify base.php: You can modify the configuration in this file.
 3. Load the sql dump from `src/resources/mysql_init.sql`
-4. Modify log4php configuration file which can be found here `src/resources/log4php.xml`
+4. Optional: Modify log4php configuration file which can be found here `src/resources/log4php.xml`
 5. Document root in webserver must be the following: `src/hu/szjani/presentation/web/public`

 Screenshot